dd2480-group14-2024/assignment4/report.md

 Summary: The software includes a feature that allows users to associate a button with specific sequences of actions, which can be executed step by step.
 Occasionally, steps involve very similar action sequences.
 To address this, the feature incorporates a button that enables the duplication of a step, eliminating the need for users to redo work over and over.

 Scope: The implementation required changes to five different source files.
-The change affects one component in the emulator software but code had to be written for the server as well to handle the socket communication.
+The change affects one component in the emulator software but code had to be written for the server as well to handle the websocket communication.

 ## Requirements for the new feature or requirements affected by functionality being refactored